Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 "They’re trying to terraform, trying to re-harvest the earth to survive," the director explained.
 "And that we were in exo-bio-suits that looked alien, but they were not.
 We were inside.
 And it was a really interesting paradox."

-Pacific Rim Uprising is now available to purchase from Universal Pictures Home Entertainment.
+Pacific Rim is now streaming on Peacock.
+Uprising is available to purchase from Universal Pictures Home Entertainment.